-The Motion Dance Collective (MDC) was founded in 2011 by director and choreographer Omari 'Motion' Carter.
-Since its beginnings MDC has gained worldwide recognition as a production company that produces thought-provoking work combining dance, digital arts, and film. using the hybrid practice that is screendance, to tell relevant stories with dance and the screen.
+The Motion Dance Collective is an award-winning screendance production company founded by Omari 'Motion' Carter in 2011.
+Since it's beginnings The MDC has gained worldwide recognition as a production company that produces thought-provoking dance-films, to tell relevant stories through the hybrid practice that is screendance.

-Several MDC films have been screened across the UK and internationally at both dance-film and mainstream film festivals including, Loikka Dance Film Festival (Helsinki, Finland), Cinedans Dance on Screen festival (Amsterdam, Netherlands) British Urban Film Festival (London, UK), Lightmoves Festival of Screendance (Limerick, Ireland) and most recently the San Francisco Dance Film Festival (U.S.A).
+With work screened across the UK and internationally at over 60 film festivals; including Loikka Dance Film Festival (Helsinki, Finland), Cinedans Dance on Screen festival (Amsterdam, Netherlands) British Urban Film Festival (London, UK), Lightmoves Festival of Screendance (Limerick, Ireland) and the San Francisco Dance Film Festival (U.S.A), to name a few.

-The MDC's purpose is to innovate the screendance production process, present audiences with thought-provoking dance-on-screen narratives and engage artists with playful and educational digital-dance workshops.
+The MDC's purpose is to innovate the dance-film production process, present audiences with thought-provoking dance-on-screen narratives and engage artists with playful and educational digital-dance workshops.

 OMARI 'MOTION' CARTER